Hello, lovely. |

 So totally worth the butter stains all over that sweater.

-Roo's Steamed Artichokes
+Roo's Steamed Artichokes3 whole artichokes

 1 quart chicken stock (or water)